stevedonovan/gentle-intro/modules.md

 As programs get larger, it's necessary to spread them over more than one file and put functions and types in different _namespaces_.
+The Rust solution for both of these is _modules_.

 C does the first, and not
 the second, so you end up with awful names like `primitive_display_set_width` and